 Bergamot oranges contain vitamin C, potassium, and vitamins B1, B2, and A.

-Bergamot oranges require some creative culinary thinking.
-Their aroma a clear indication, though, they they can be used for infusing enhancement.
-They are commonly used as a principle ingredient to flavor Earl Grey tea.
-The zest and juice used for syrups, flavored sugars or salts, cocktails and jams.
-The juice and zest can be used to flavor cookies, cakes, yogurts and custards.
-Bergamot oranges pair well with other citrus, seafood, ricotta, mild salad greens, avocado and fresh herbs such as dill, basil and tarragon.
-Bergamot oranges will keep up to two weeks in the refrigerator.
+Bergamot oranges are best suited for flavoring and are not commonly utilized for fresh eating.
+The rind and zest can be used for syrups, flavored sugars or salts, cocktails, vinaigrettes, marmalade, and jams.
+They can also be used to flavor cookies, cakes, shortbread, biscuits, scones, yogurts, and custards.
+Bergamot oranges pair well with other citrus, seafood, ricotta, mild salad greens, avocado, and fresh herbs such as dill, basil, and tarragon.
+The fruits will keep up to two weeks when stored in the refrigerator.

 Recipes that include Bergamot Oranges.
 One is easiest, three is harder.

-People have spotted Bergamot Oranges using the Specialty Produce app for iPhone and Android.
+People have shared Bergamot Oranges using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.